klust/LUMI-BE-training-materials/docs/intro-evolving/02_CPE.md

 export MPICH_OFI_NIC_POLICY=GPU
 ```

+to tell MPICH to always use the NIC closest to the GPU.

 If only CPU communication buffers are used, then it may be better to set

 ``` bash
 export MPICH_OFI_NIC_POLICY=NUMA
 ```

+which tells MPICH to use the NIC closest to the CPU NUMA domain.

 Depending on how Slurm is used, Peer2Peer IPC may not work and in those cases you may want to turn it off using
 ``` bash